Skip to content Skip to footer

 Next, there is a whole section devoted to rumors that in fact serve to namedrop.
 The section goes on and on about various celebrities only to reveal that the “rumors” are actually false.
 No such rumors can be found on the internet and addressing them on the front page would be both improper use of the front page and undesirable business practice.

-Suppose there really was a rumor spreading around that Elon Musk is using Bitcoin Machine.
 The project can only stand to profit greatly from this and has no interest in dispelling the rumor – nor is it legally obliged to do so.
 The entire section just doesn’t make sense from the beginning to the end.

 So far we haven’t caught wind of who is behind this project, which is strange.
-You’d think such an ambitious project would have a face, a spokesperson, someone kicking up dust on social media to raise brand awareness.
+You’d think such an ambitious project would have a face, a spokesperson, and someone kicking up dust on social media to raise brand awareness.

 Trustpilot Reviews